All Episodes

 When we lose this freedom, we're done.

-You know, there's and nobody's going to be able to save us because we're the country that saves everybody.
+You know, and nobody's going to be able to save us because we're the country that saves everybody.

-So, you know, if you if Mitch McConnell and Senator McCain want to trash Ted Cruz and give him a hard time, they should bear in mind what happened at Scott Brown because all of those people who voted for him, and believe me, it had to be a huge segment of the population to come out and vote against the liberal machine, the leftist machine in this state.
+So, you know, if Mitch McConnell and Senator McCain want to trash Ted Cruz and give him a hard time, they should bear in mind what happened to Scott Brown because all of those people who voted for him, and believe me, it had to be a huge segment of the population to come out and vote against the liberal machine, the leftist machine in this state.

-You know, they stayed home because they just looked at him voting for all of these things that Obama wanted, and they said, forget it.
+You know, they stayed home because they just looked at him voting for all of these things that Obama wanted.

 We don't want you in office.